FDA advisers vote to include an Omicron-specific component for a coronavirus booster in the US - KTVZ

 Future US Covid-19 vaccines will be different

 This means that the Covid-19 vaccine people in the US will get in the future will be different.
-The committee does not determine how.
-The committee was not asked to vote on what sub lineage to include or whether the booster should be a bivalent or monovalent vaccine.
+The committee does not determine how, and the committee was not asked to vote on what sublineage to include or whether the booster should be monovalent vaccine or a bivalent vaccine, which would include two strains.

-Dr. Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research said that there will be a conversation going forward to determine who needs another booster and what that booster will look like.
-Marks did note that a bivalent vaccine targeting the BA.4 and BA.5 Omicron subvariants did seem to be the preference of the committee.
+Dr. Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, said there will be a conversation going forward to determine who needs another booster and what that booster will look like.
+Marks noted that a bivalent vaccine targeting the BA.4 and BA.5 Omicron subvariants seemed to be the preference of the committee.

 Challenging work ahead